Olaf Tryggvason: Attempted conversion of Norway to Christianity

+Olaf continued to promote Christianity throughout his reign.
+He baptized the explorer Leif Ericson, who took a priest with him back to Greenland to convert the rest of his kin.
+Olaf also converted the people and Earl of the Orkney Islands to Christianity.
+At that time, the Orkney Islands were part of Norway.
+While Olaf sent missionaries to other lands and baptized dignitaries who visited Norway to spread Christianity, within his own kingdom he used forced conversion through means such as exile, hostage taking, mutilation, torture, and death for those who refused as well as destroying pagan temples.
+Noted victims include Thorlief the Wise who had one eye torn out—his torturers were supposed to blind him but his stoic bearing during the torture led them to run away after doing only half the job—and Raud the Strong who had a venomous snake forced into body through his mouth by a red hot iron.
+Ultimately, Olaf's efforts at widespread conversion failed.

 Death

 He died at the sea Battle of Svolder when his forces were defeated by a combined armada from Denmark, Sweden and the Jarls of Lade.
 Finally surrounded on his flagship the Ormrinn Langi (Long Serpent), Danish sources report that when all was lost he committed suicide by throwing himself into the sea, "the end befitting his life", according to Adam of Bremen.
 Saxo Grammaticus says that Olaf preferred suicide to death at the hands of the enemy and jumped overboard in full armour rather than see his foes victorious.
 The Norwegian and Icelandic accounts are more complex and more favourable to Olaf.
 Hallfreðr's memorial poem for his lord had already alluded to rumours that Olaf escaped death at Svolder.
 The sagas offer a variety of possibilities. Ágrip reports:

 Other sagas suggest that one way or another Olaf made his way to the shore; perhaps by swimming, perhaps with the help of angels, most likely rescued by one of the Wendish ships present.
 After his escape, Olaf supposedly sought salvation for his soul abroad, perhaps joining a monastery.
 Mesta describes a series of "sightings" of him in the Holy Land, the last in the 1040s.